bluepeter/alphagroove/README.md

   response.
 The system will average valid prices from responses that align with the consensus trade action.
 - **Consensus Logic:**
-  - If `default.direction` in `alphagroove.config.yaml` is set to `long` or `short`: A trade signal proceeds only if a configurable number of LLM responses agree on that specific pre-configured trade direction.
-Otherwise, the signal is filtered out.
-  - If `default.direction` is `llm_decides`: The LLM's consensus determines the actual trade direction.
+  - The LLM's consensus determines the actual trade direction.
 If a sufficient number of LLMs (`agreementThreshold`) vote for `long` (and more than `short`), a long trade is initiated.
     Similarly for `short`.
 If there's no clear consensus or "do_nothing" is favored, no trade occurs.
 - **Cost Tracking:** The cost of LLM calls is tracked and reported.

 **Configuration:**